Jonathan Oheb, MD

 You may be tempted to ignore the symptoms of carpal tunnel syndrome at first, because they’re mild and often come and go.
 It’s important to get early treatment, however, to stop it from causing permanent nerve damage.
 Dr. Jonathan Oheb is the expert you need for an accurate diagnosis and treatment that relieves your pain and protects your nerve.
-To schedule an appointment, call one of his offices in Mission Hills or Encino, California, or book an appointment online.
+To schedule an appointment, call one of his offices in Beverly Hills, Encino, and Mission Hills, California, or book an appointment online.

 Carpal tunnel syndrome occurs when your median nerve is pinched.
 The median nerve goes down your arm, through your wrist, and into your hand.

 The nerve travels through your wrist in a narrow space called the carpal tunnel.
 When it’s pinched on its way through that space, your condition is called carpal tunnel syndrome.

 The space inside the carpal tunnel can narrow and compress the nerve due to several problems:

 Repetitive hand use